 How to work with keyboard triggers in SoundFlow

-You can see the trigger for SoundFlow Commands in the top right panel of the editor page;
+You can view the trigger for SoundFlow commands in the top right panel of the editor page:

-There are many different types of Triggers which you can use to run SoundFlow commands;
+There are many different types of triggers you can use to run SoundFlow commands:

-In this articel we'll focus on adding a Keyboard Trigger.
+In this article, we'll focus on adding a Keyboard Trigger.

 How to Add a Keyboard Trigger

-First, select a macro, script, deck or surface that you'd like to add a Keyboard Trigger to.
+First, select a macro, script, deck, or surface to which you'd like to add a Keyboard Trigger.

-If you look through the folder structure in the "Package" column in the left side of the SoundFlow "Editor", you can see all the packages that reside in your account.
-The ones with the blue icons indicate that they are commands that are built into SoundFlow.
+If you browse through the folder structure in the "Package" column on the left side of the SoundFlow "Editor," you can see all the packages that reside in your account.
+The ones with blue icons indicate that they are commands built into SoundFlow.

-By clicking on a folder, the "Command Name" list will be populated with a list of commands that reside in that folder.
+By clicking on a folder, the "Command Name" list populates with the commands inside that folder.

-For this example let's add a trigger to toggle the "Preview" button in the Automation window of protools.
+For this example, we'll add a trigger to toggle the "Preview" button in the Automation window of Pro Tools.

-The "Toggle Preview" command can be found under "SoundFlow" → "Pro Tools" → "Automation Window" → "Automation Window Buttons" → "Factory Presets" → "Write Enable" → "Toggle: Preview".
+The "Toggle Preview" command can be located under "SoundFlow" → "Pro Tools" → "Automation Window" → "Automation Window Buttons" → "Factory Presets" → "Write Enable" → "Toggle: Preview".

-Once the "Toggle: Preview" command preset is selected, you can test the command by pressing the "Run preset" button.
+After selecting the "Toggle: Preview" command preset, you can test the command by pressing the "Run preset" button.

 System-wide Trigger

-In the Trigger editor, you can customize how and when the Triger will run your command.
+In the Trigger editor, you can customize how and when the trigger will execute your command.

-To assign a trigger to use on all applications, set the "Keys" property by clicking on the "Record" button and then press the keyboard shortcut you'd like to use.
-In this example lets use the "Control + P" keyboard shortcut.
+To assign a trigger for use in all applications, set the "Keys" property by clicking on the "Record" button, then press the keyboard shortcut you wish to use.
+In this example, let's use the "Control + P" keyboard shortcut.

 You can now test the shortcut by pressing "Control + P".
 This will toggle the preview button in the Automation Window of Pro Tools.

-Let's say you want to limit the Trigger to only work when a particular app is in focus.
-In this example lets edit the trigger so that it only works when Pro Tools is the focused app.
+Suppose you want the trigger to only work when a specific app is in focus.
+Let's modify the trigger so that it functions solely when Pro Tools is the active app.

-This can be handy in situations where you want to reuse the same keyboard shortcut to trigger a different command in another app.
+This approach is useful when you wish to repurpose the same keyboard shortcut to trigger different commands in separate apps.

-To set this up, reselect the trigger you created to open the Trigger Editor.
-You will see there is a property named "When these apps are focused" that by default is assigned to "All apps".
+To configure this, reopen the trigger you created to access the Trigger Editor.
+You'll notice a property named "When these apps are focused," which defaults to "All apps."

-Click on "All apps" and then select "Pro Tools".
+Click on "All apps," then select "Pro Tools."

 Default Triggers

-The reason why we have these default triggers is to give SoundFlow users a starting point.
+The reason for these default triggers is to provide SoundFlow users with a starting point.
+Given SoundFlow's 500+ built-in commands, mapping all your triggers from scratch could be daunting.

-If you choose to use the "SoundFlow Default Triggers" option you get a head start, and you can always bypass them one by one.
+Using the "SoundFlow Default Triggers" option gives you a jump-start, and you can always disable them individually.

 Keyboard Map

-The Keyboard Map can be accessed from the "Keyboard Map" tab at the top of the SoundFlow Editor.
+You can access the Keyboard Map from the "Keyboard Map" tab at the top of the SoundFlow Editor.

-The Keyboard map gives you an overview of all the keyboard triggers that are currently mapped to SoundFlow commands in your profile.
+This map presents an overview of all the keyboard triggers currently mapped to SoundFlow commands in your profile.

 Disable/Enable SoundFlow Default Triggers

-As an example you can see when the Defult Triggers are enabled, SoundFlow uses keys 1 to 0 on the keyboard to open inserts 1-10 on the selected track in pro tools.
+For example, with the default triggers enabled, SoundFlow uses keys 1 to 0 on the keyboard to open inserts 1-10 on the selected track in Pro Tools.

-If you want to see what a keyboard shortcut is mapped to, just click on the key and you'll be taken to the Command in the SoundFlow Editor.
+To see what a keyboard shortcut maps to, click on the key, and you'll navigate to the Command in the SoundFlow Editor.

-So lets say in this case you don't want to overide the Pro Tools shortcut.
-You can easily unassign the Keyboard trigger by clicking the triggers toggle switch.
+For instance, if you don't want to override the Pro Tools shortcut, you can quickly unassign the keyboard trigger by clicking the trigger's toggle switch.

 SoundFlow Default Triggers Options